jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/07_screens_displays/screens_displays_plugdata.md

 ---
 layout: default
-title: LED Plugdata example
+title: Screens and displays - Plugdata examples
-nav_order: 12
+nav_order: 16
 Parent: Components Plugdata examples
 ---

-# LED's
+# Screens and displays

-To fade or not to fade
+This is to be considered an advanced part compared to connecting a regular knob.

+{: .highlight }
+> 💡 This page isn't set up yet.

 Template structure for parts:
   1. Name